 Do you do anything else other than video game related content?

 Absolutely.
-Although LI8B is a retro game based web series, we are filmmakers first.
+Although Living in 8 Bits is a retro game based web series, we are filmmakers first.
 We have worked on and produced many kinds of film and video projects.
-Our multi-award winning feature film No Footing was a major project of ours that took several years to complete.
-Our short film STILL played in 25 film festivals across the world and produced a popular Hallmark Christmas parody First Snow.
+Our award winning feature film No Footing was a major project of ours that took several years to complete.
+Our award short film STILL played in 25 film festivals across the world and produced a popular Hallmark Christmas parody First Snow.
 We assist in the production of many projects with Cinevore Studios including Nerd vs Geek, Moot, Vessel, and Mystery Science Theater 3000’s 2013 and 2014 Turkey Day Marathons.